markcwm/openb3d.mod/README.md

 * For Blitzmax NG in 64-bit you use `bmk makemods -d -w -g x64 openb3dmax` (on Mac/Linux you need `./bmk`)
 * Or from MaxIDE make sure Quick Build, Debug, GUI App are on, then click Programs > Build Modules

-## Status

-This wrapper is in a late beta stage of development, so there are still some bugs and missing features (the author accepts no responsibility for any loss that occurs when using this software).
-The library has a working GLES2 (WebGL) version but the wrapper doesn't support this yet.
-The latest version should work with BRL or NG BlitzMax (currently tested with 0.99 release) but note there is an issue with C++11 compilers like GCC 7.x (or Clang/LLVM 5.x) so for now you need an older compiler.

 ## License

-The library is licensed with the GNU LGPL 2.1 or later with an exception to allow static linking.
-The wrapper is licensed with the zlib license and one module with the BSD-2-Clause license.
+The library is licensed with the GNU LGPL 2.1 or later with an exception by the author to allow static linking.
+The wrapper is licensed with the zlib license and one module has the BSD-2-Clause license.

 ## Credits